top of page

 Why is it important to join?

 Our goal is to bring together the entire community of researchers active in Theoretical Astroparticle Physics and Cosmology.
-Our first census counted more than 800 researchers, but we know that there are many more scientists and institutions active in these fields of research.
+Our first census counted more than 800 researchers and our 2022 call resulted in 133 member institutions and 1688 individual members, but we know that there are more scientists and institutions active in these fields of research.
 Joining EuCAPT will help us map our community and understand our strengths and weaknesses.

 Together, we can increase the exchange of ideas and knowledge; better coordinate scientific and training activities; help scientists attract adequate resources for their projects; and promote a stimulating, fair and open environment in which young scientists can thrive.

-We very much hope that you won't, as it is important for us to have from the beginning a clear idea of the number of institutions involved, in order to plan the work of the Council.
-We nevertheless plan to review requests that reach us after the deadline, and all future requests, at least once a year.
+We plan to review requests that reach us after the deadline, and all future requests, at least once a year.

 What if I have further questions?